Nevada Fall: Hazards

-In spite of the dangers and deaths as recently as June 2013, the pool above Nevada Fall remains a popular swimming location, with no park restrictions.
+The pool above Nevada Fall remains a popular swimming location, with no park restrictions.
 In June 2018, an 18-year-old teenager fell to his death from the edge of the fall while attempting to take a selfie.
+In June 2026, a man fell in the water and fell to his death despite an attempted rescue by an ex-lifeguard, Freesia Gaul.